mieweb/docs/content/features/order-and-result-management/observation-flowsheets.md

 * <strong>Obs Procedure:</strong> This is used for a series of observations made in a specific order where each will be date/time stamped for the result.
 Each observation that composes the flowsheet will be its own row.
 Each observation row will also have its own observed date/time in the ‘completed' column.
 This is the date/time to denote a date/time for when that observation value was resulted/observed.
 Using the <em>Obs Procedure</em> layout on a flowsheet allows different date/time stamps on observed values.
 Each observation row has its own observed date/time that can be set.
 Use cases: surgical procedure documentation; anesthesia record, etc. The "All Normals" checkbox in flowsheets only appears if an observation(s) contains a target set on the specific observation

 ![](./observation-flowsheets.assets/1d8d11d5dd6c547be3d5e755a7c7424f.png)

+{{% note %}}
+If the Date of Service on a Flowsheet Document is updated, the date/time of the observations within the document will be updated to match.
+{{% /note %}}

 * <strong>Obs Series:</strong> This is used for keying in results in a rapid fire method and has only one date/time stamp that gets applied to all resulted observations in the flowsheet.
 The date/time stamp noted is the observed date/time that will be applied to all the multiple observations in that flowsheet.
 The observations value fields are also listed in a quick sequence (left to right) for a user to quickly key in values.
 Other details (such as range, flag, units, comments, etc) are stripped off to allow a user to quickly key in results only.
 Upon ‘save' of the flowsheet section, the list view would show the details such as range, flag, units, etc).
 Use cases: notes type flowsheet; collecting a series of vitals (multiple BP's), etc.